Basilica Of Our Lady Of Guadalupe, Mexico City

 Tepeyac Hill and Capilla del Cerrito

-A path leads up the hill to the small Capilla del Cerrito, built on the spot where Juan Diego reportedly gathered roses at the Virgin’s instruction.
-The climb takes only a few minutes but affords an unobstructed view over the atrium complex below and across the rooftops toward the mountains on a clear day.
-Along the path you will find several other small chapels, including the Capilla del Pocito, an 18th-century chapel known for its unusual elliptical floor plan and ornate tiled domes.
+A path climbs the hill to the small Capilla del Cerrito, built on the spot where Juan Diego is said to have gathered roses at the Virgin’s instruction.
+The climb takes a few minutes and opens a clear view over the atrium complex below.
+Several other chapels line the route, including the 18th-century Capilla del Pocito, notable for its elliptical floor plan and tiled domes.

 Museo de la Basilica de Guadalupe

-Inside the old basilica, the museum holds colonial-era paintings, gold and silver liturgical objects, vestments, and rotating exhibitions related to the Virgin of Guadalupe in Mexican art and culture.
+Located within the old basilica, this museum holds colonial-era paintings, liturgical objects in gold and silver, vestments, and rotating exhibitions on the Virgin of Guadalupe in Mexican art and culture.
 Entry is free.
-Allow at least an hour to explore the collection properly.
+Expect to spend at least an hour if you engage with the collection.

 Plaza Mariana

-The large open plaza in front of the basilicas serves as the gathering point for pilgrims and visitors alike.
-On ordinary days it is calm enough to walk around at your own pace.
-On and around December 12, the plaza fills completely and the atmosphere is unlike anything else in Mexico City, with danzantes in pre-Hispanic costumes performing through the night.
+The open plaza in front of the basilicas functions as the gathering point for pilgrims and day visitors.
+On ordinary weekday mornings it is calm enough to walk the whole complex at a relaxed pace.
+On December 11 and 12, it holds a different reality entirely: 12.8 million people visited on those two days alone in 2025, a new record.
+Danzantes in pre-Hispanic costumes perform through the night around the feast day, and the atmosphere is unlike anything else the city produces.

 Where to Eat